 If this is your child’s first appointment, we recommend saying that the dentist needs to examine their smile and count their teeth.
 That way, you’ll be able to frame theirpositively without going into unnecessary detail.

 Children often play make believe to understand the world around them.
 Before your child’s first appointment with our pediatric dentists, it may help to act out how the dentist might examine their teeth.
 Keep the session simple by using a toothbrush to count their teeth and avoid negative words or drilling sounds that could scare them.
 Switch roles with your child so they have the chance to play dentist.

 4.)
 See a Pediatric Dentist

-Unlike general dentists, a pediatric dentist has had additional training after dental school to treat babies, children, teenagers, and those with special needs.
-A pediatric dentist also understands the importance of creating a welcoming kid-friendly environment as soon as their young patients walk through the door.
+Unlike general dentists, our pediatric dentists have had additional training after dental school to treat babies, children, teenagers, and those with special needs.
+Our pediatric dentists also understand the importance of creating a welcoming kid-friendly environment as soon as their young patients walk through the door.
 Pediatric dentists often have games or children’s books in the waiting room to help your child feel more at ease.

 5.)
 Expect Some Fussing

 It’s perfectly normal for young children to melt down when they’re taken to a new environment and examined by a stranger.
 Fortunately, our pediatric dentists and their team have dealt with their fair share of tantrums and will work with you to help your child calm down.
 We want to make sure your child has a positive experience in our office so they won’t feel dental anxiety during future appointments.